build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 Choosing which AWS Region to use depends on multiple factors:

 - **Latency:**
   If this is an application/website to service end customers and latency is of utmost important then identify where are majority of your customers located and choose the AWS Region closest to your customers.
 This helps reduce Internet latency.
 While geographical distances matter the most, it does not always guarantee that the closest in distance means faster network latency.
-Sometimes it also depends on how Internet Service Providers have laid out their network.
+Sometimes it also depends on how Internet Service Providers (ISP) have laid out their network.
 To find out the closest AWS Region for lower internet latency, you can use third-party sites like [cloudping.info](https://www.cloudping.info/) and open source CLI tool like [awsping](https://github.com/ekalinin/awsping).
 They send a ping from your local browser to AWS resources in different regions.

   For example, in the screenshot below you can see that from my home in Toronto, ca-central-1 i.e. Canada (Central) has the lowest latency of 11ms.